Play Live Radio

 KCLU

-The vehicle is electric, weighs under 350 pounds and flies at over 60mph
+The plane is all-electric, weighs under 350 pounds, and flies at more than 60 mph.

 At Camarillo Airport, the future is now, as this fully electric single-seat flying vehicle is being fully assembled ahead of showcasing its capabilities in the air to the public on Saturday.

 Two wings are attached to the front and back of the fuselage, which is like "flying in a bubble," said Alesna.
-The wings each have four propeller blades and offer a unique take-off and landing experience.
+Each wing has four propeller blades and offers a unique take-off and landing experience.

-"One thing that's unique about our aircraft compared to other eVTOL vehicles is that our props while they rotate, they don't pitch forward, they have a fixed pitch.
-So because of that, we take off completely vertically and we have a tilted landing.
-So when the aircraft takes off, it pitches back about 90 degrees and then from there we can climb and transition to a cruise mode," explained Alesna.
+"One thing that's unique about our aircraft compared to other eVTOL vehicles is that our props, while they rotate, don't pitch forward; they have a fixed pitch.
+Because of that, we take off completely vertically and we have a tilted landing.
+So when the aircraft takes off, it pitches back about 90 degrees, and then from there we can climb and transition to a cruise mode," explained Alesna.
 "And we have eight propellers, the ones in the front.
 They both spin away from you, from where the pilot is sitting, and then the propellers behind you, they spin towards you."

-The vehicle is electric, weighs under 350 pounds and flies at over 60mph.
+The vehicle is electric, weighs under 350 pounds, and flies over 60mph.

 "The aircraft is very easy to fly," said Alesna, and, surprisingly, doesn't require a pilot's license.